Next-Gen App & Browser Testing Cloud

 There are several types of Generative AI models, each with its own use case in testing:

 Generative AI is transforming software testing by automating different processes and increasing accuracy and efficiency.
 Several AI automation tools have emerged that use Generative AI to transform the way tests are conducted.
-At the same time, validating the generative AI models themselves requires a different approach — our guide on testing AI applications covers the strategies for evaluating model outputs, detecting hallucinations, and benchmarking performance.
+At the same time, validating the generative AI models themselves requires a different approach.
+Testing AI applications covers the strategies for evaluating model outputs, detecting hallucinations, and benchmarking performance.

 TestMu AI KaneAI is a GenAI native QA Agent-as-a-Service platform that stands out for its ability to create, update, and debug tests using natural language, significantly reducing the time and expertise required to implement test automation.